 When you register your interest in a development

-If you register your interest in one of our developments or make any enquiry with us (directly, on our website or through an estate agent), we use the information you supply to
+If you register your interest in one of our developments and/or are getting ready to buy a property, we use the information you supply to:

 When you choose to participate in a Glenveagh survey